-The school provides a hot lunch through the Archdiocesan Child Nutrition program, you must send lunch money to the school on a weekly basis, in an envelope marked with your child's name, your child's class, and the amount of money.
+The school provides a hot lunch through the Archdiocesan Child Nutrition Program.
+In order to participate in a free or reduced lunch program, parents must complete a form that will be distributed in September.
+Criteria for eligibility is noted on the form.
+If your child is not eligible for a free or reduced lunch program, and you wish your child to participate in the hot lunch program, you must send lunch money to the school on a weekly basis, in an envelope marked with your child's name, your child's class, and the amount of money.
 The envelope must clearly state LUNCH MONEY.